AltusBarry/simple-api-integration/README.md

 # simple-api-integration
-This is a Django + DRF project
+This is a rought and tumble Django + DRF project

 Quick start
 -----------